Step 2. Plan ahead for your customer needs

 - Do not deny disabled customers priority support if they say they require special assistance

-- Engage with disabled people and organisations that represent them to understand how social distancing measures need to be adapted to meet the needs of customers with various impairments.
+- Engage with disabled people and organisations that represent them to understand how government measures, such as social distancing, need to be adapted to meet the needs of customers with various impairments.
 Working together will often lead to the best solution for everyone.

-- Choose the colour and shape of floor markings so that they do not disorientate people with perceptual difficulties, such as those with dementia
+- If you have floor markings, choose the colour and shape of floor markings so that they do not disorientate people with perceptual difficulties, such as those with dementia

-- Ensure that any outdoor queuing system does not remove disabled parking bays and provides adequate seating if needed, as well as clear signs.
+- If you have an outdoor queuing system, make sure it does not remove disabled parking bays and provides adequate seating if needed, as well as clear signs

 - Provide accessible toilet facilities